MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ### How do I show language-specific content for a course to learners?

-For scenarios when you have the same course available in multiple languages, you can automatically assign relevant courses to learners based on their preferred language.
+For scenarios when you have a course available in multiple languages, you can automatically assign relevant courses to learners based on their preferred language.
 Please follow the steps mentioned below:

-1) Create multiple versions of the same course each containing content in a different language.
+1) Create multiple versions of the course each containing content in a different language.

 2) Add a custom field as part learner's profile information to capture a learner's preferred language.
 Learn how to do it from **[this article](../settings/add-additional-profile-fields-for-user-information.md)**.